dominikrys/dominikrys.github.io/content/posts/how-i-started-learning-rust/index.md

 After finishing many Exercism exercises, I applied my knowledge to a project.
 I did this by checking the [build-your-own-x](https://github.com/danistefanovic/build-your-own-x) GitHub repo which contains a wealth of tutorials and guides for different projects.
 There are a couple of interesting projects using Rust there, from which I chose [Emil Hernvall's guide on writing a DNS server in Rust](https://github.com/EmilHernvall/dnsguide/blob/master/README.md).

-The guide taught me mostly how to properly structure and work on a Rust project.
+Compared to Exercism and the Rust book, I learned a lot about how to structure and work on a Rust project from this guide.
 It also allowed me to get familiar with Rust tooling (e.g. testing and linting).
-I found applying what I learned from Exercism to improve upon the code in the guide particularly redeeming.
+Furthermore, there was plenty that could be improved upon the code in the guide as it was written a couple of years ago, and overall describes a fairly simple and bare-bones DNS server implementation.
+I found applying what I learned from Exercism exercises to improve upon the code in the guide particularly redeeming.

+The final DNS server I wrote is [available on my GitHub](https://github.com/dominikrys/dns-server).

 ## What Next?